informedcitizenry/6502.Net/README.md

 `Redefinition of macro` - An attempt was made to redefine a macro.

+`Symbol is not a valid label name` - The label name had one or more invalid characters.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many arguments for directive` - More arguments were provided to the directive than expected.